ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 It is possible to change existing **battle subscripts** to accomodate more complex stat changes, as well as add new battle subscripts, since files can be added the battle subscripts NARC.

-Adding new battle subscript files for this purpose also requires adding entries to the [table that points move effect subscripts to battle subscripts](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/include/data/move_side_effect_subscripts.h).
+Adding new battle subscript files for this purpose also requires adding entries to the table that points move effect subscripts to battle subscripts (details of this table can be found [here](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/include/data/move_side_effect_subscripts.h) in the Platinum Decompilation project).
 However, across all Generation IV games, there is no space for additional entries for where the tables are located, meaning the tables would need to be re-pointed (for example, this [section](../type_expansion/pt-type_expansion.md#making-space-for-the-new-type-chart) in the Type Expansion/Fairy Type Platinum guide covers re-pointing the table for Platinum).

 The table that points move effect subscripts to battle subscripts can be found in the following locations:
 | Game       |  HeartGold/SoulSilver |        Platinum       |     Diamond/Pearl     |